Manukam/wso2-custom-user-store/README.md

 ## Build Setup

-* Navigate the project root directory and execute the following.
+* Navigate to the project root directory and execute the following.
 ``` bash
   mvn clean install
 ```